ijackson/rfcs/text/0000-command-overhaul.md

 `command-run` seems to be aimed at some of the problems I discuss here.
 It too has a `run()` method which checks the exit status and a different API for collecting output.
 It does not provide a facility for treating stderr output as an error.

 `execute` seems mostly focused on pipe plumbing and offers very little assistance to help the programmer avoid error halnding bugs.

+# Future possibilities

+This proposal is intended to make the `Command` API workable, ergonomic, self-contained and yet flexible.

+More sophisticated tasks, like setting up process pipelines, are probably best left to the crate ecosystem for the foreseeable future.